cs1302uga/cs1302-ce14/README.md

    $ git checkout genericize
    ```

-1. Confirm that you are on the desired branch using `git status` and/or
+   Confirm that you are on the desired branch using `git status` and/or
    `git branch`.

-1. In `Driver.java`, delete the test code that you wrote in the body of the `main` method.
+1. In `Driver.java`, delete the test code that you wrote in the body of the `main` method
+   (leave the arrays).
 Don't worry, it's in your repository's history if you want to see it later.
-Save,
-   then commit your change.
+   Save, then commit your change.

 1. Now, for each of the code snippets below, indicate the following in your notes as
    you try them: